 Some injuries are expected to fall sharply as more autonomous cars are driven on the roads because now more than 90 per cent of accidents are due to human error.
 This reduced risk of driving will impact insurance premiums while also lowering the bar that many potential drivers face when wanting to get insured.
 Insurance companies will need to consider how they message their services while also adjusting their Internet marketing strategy to explain implications to their customers while also abiding by strict industry guidelines.

 The Legal Implications: Who Is Liable In A Crash Involving An Autonomous Car?

-The insurance industry and policy makers are working to figure out the details of damages and even death in situations when an autonomous car is driving on the roads.
-Will the passengers of the vehicle be held liable in a crash even when they are not actively engaging the car, or will the automaker be held responsible?
+The insurance industry and policymakers are working to figure out the details of damages and even death in situations when an autonomous car is driving on the roads.
+Will the passengers of the vehicle to be held liable in a crash even when they are not actively engaging the car, or will the automaker be held responsible?

 Until now, automakers such as Tesla have been cautious to avoid accountability through explicit motorist opt-ins, “beta” tags and conditions of service arrangements.
 This has been demonstrated to be a smart option, as individuals relying entirely on their driving applications have died because of this.
 This approach removes liability from current-day automakers, but future self-driving cars will not require user input and will market their vehicles as fully autonomous.

 Eight Elements For The Evolving Auto Insurance Industry

 While many agree that the future of the auto industry is in autonomous technology, there is still the human element for this change.